Sammers21/twitch-chat-client/README.md

 # twitch-chat-client

-This library can be used for consuming messages from a twitch chat.
+This library can be used for reading messages from a twitch chat.

 Usage: